New Design UI/UX

 In addition, the checkbox can also display an error or helper text to communicate information to the user.

 The checkbox size can change depending on the user’s device.
-Usually, the size for desktops is 24×24 pixels so the user can click it easily and see it clearly.
-For mobile, the minimum size is usually 44x44px so users can tap it easily.
+Usually, the size of the box for desktops is 20×20 pixels so the user can click it easily and see it clearly.
+But the target area should have a minimm size of 48px.

-A checkbox has three types of selections associated with it:
+A checkbox has 6 types of selections associated with it:

-• Selected — When the checkbox is marked with a check icon inside
+• Checked : When the checkbox is marked with a check icon inside

 Best practices for checkbox design